digital-asset/lib-daml-jvm-test/README.md

         dvp -> dvp.paymentAmount == 8550000L,
         dvp -> dvp.paymentAmount == 4750000L);
 ```
+If the boolean argument (`exact`) is true, each incoming contract must match at least one predicate.
+Otherwise, it may skip several events until all predicates are matched.

 © 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.